-The Academic Advisor in Academic & Transfer Advising Services provides individual academic advising to undergraduates in their sophomore, junior, and senior years.
-The incumbent teaches the transfer seminar course and may evaluate transfer credits as appropriate.
+Brief Description: The Undergraduate College Advisor in Undergraduate Colleges provides individual academic advising to first-year students.
+The incumbent teaches the first-year seminar course.
 The incumbent is an active leader and participant in assisting with the orientation and registration process, planning activities and events throughout the year, developing and implementing advising strategies for academic success for all students, and building connections with faculty, staff, and student constituents.
-This position provides a significant link to students' transition from their first year of college or beginning their transfer experience, and serves to strengthen student engagement and retention.
+This position provides a significant link to students' transition from high school to their first year of college, and serves to strengthen student engagement and retention.
 Incumbent must possess: Outstanding written, verbal, and interpersonal communication skills.
 Experience successfully working independently as well as part of a team with a collaborative approach to problem solving.
-Strong organizational and time management skills with exceptional attention to detail.
+Strong organizational and time management skills with exceptional attention to detail. : Academic Advising

 Resume/CV and cover letter should be included with the online application.